 We followed the valley up to the snowline and the Collado de la Paul, arriving about mid-day.
 Following (our understanding of) the guide description, we ascended the snowfield after crossing the Collado until we reached a pronounced ridge that we thought would contain the glacier on its far side, we crossed the ridge then turned right and followed the ridge higher to what we imagined was the summit of Posets.

 However we were in error, we should have turned right on the snowfield which was the glacier.
 Still, we scrambled up onto the spine of the ridge and tried to make upward progress until we realised that the grade was much harder than it should have been and we didn't have the rope ready.
 We then realised our error and descended back down to the glacier, over the Collado and back to the hut.
 Discretion being the better part of valour.

-After a rest day comprising an unloaded walk up the Rio Esera valley from Camping Aneto towards the Hospital de Benasque for a picnic, we decided to try the Pico de Alba before we went back to Posets.
+After a rest day on the 9th comprising an unloaded walk up the Rio Esera valley from Camping Aneto towards the Hospital de Benasque for a picnic, we decided to try the Pico de Alba before we went back to Posets.